• Home

 Once you complete one side of each tombstone flat, you should find that you can apply the stucco to the other side of the tombstone if it is leaning upright.
 The stucco has already begun to harden, and by nature, if it was mixed thick enough, should not have the tendency to crumble away from its surface, so lean it up against a tree, add stucco to the backside of the tombstone, and allow it to dry completely (minimum: overnight).
 Note: Don’t worry about trying to stucco the sides of the tombstone – we’ll disguise the visible white primer in the future step.

 If you weren’t already having fun and being creative, here’s where you can get really clever.
 Make up funny/scary/terrifying names for your hand-crafted tombstones.
-You can download many “punny” grave markers in this photo gallery, or come up with some of your own (we also have a “Terry Bulldeth,” “Frankie Stein,” and “Barry DeLive” in our collection).
+You can reuse any of ours, or come up with some of your own (we also have a “Terry Bulldeth,” “Frankie Stein,” and “Barry DeLive” in our collection).
 If you’re making your own names, you can create Word art in Microsoft PowerPoint.

 Use a thin craft paintbrush and black paint to carefully fill in the names on your tombstones.